Thursday, April 25, 2013

 In Their Shoes

-Most of what I have gone through is to benefit others.
-I thought about my current pain and quest to find what’s wrong.
-I have walked in the shoes of someone who believed they had a terminal illness.
-These people are constantly dealing with complex symptoms.
+Most of what I’ve experienced is for the benefit of others.
+I’ve reflected on my current pain and quest to find what’s wrong.
+I have walked in the shoes of those who believe they have a terminal illness, and I understand that they constantly grapple with complex symptoms.

-The long wait for a diagnosis is difficult.
-Other doctors seemed as though they didn’t care or didn’t care enough to help.
-The list went on.
-At least I had drugs to relieve my pain.
+The long wait for my diagnosis is challenging.
+Other doctors seemed they didn’t care or care enough to help—the list goes on.
+At least I have drugs to relieve my pain.

 The bottom line is compassion.
-When a person is going through an illness, show compassion.
-We have no idea until we’ve walked in their shoes.
+When a person is facing illness, show empathy.
+We have no idea what they’re going through until we’ve walked in their shoes.

 U Can you show compassion for those with an illness, disability, or disease?
 U